utelecon/utelecon.github.io/en/Matlab/index.md

 → see: [System Requirements and Supported Compilers](https://www.mathworks.com/support/requirements/previous-releases.html)

-Many of the functions provided in the software version are also available in the online version, so you do not necessarily need to install the software version when you get started.．
+Many of the functions provided in the software version are also available in the online version, so you do not necessarily need to install the software version when you get started．

 ### Installing the software version
 Internet connection is required for downloading and installation.
 Please visit the [Download Center](https://www.mathworks.com/downloads/web_downloads) and download the latest software release．

-Detailed instructions are in preparation.．
+Detailed instructions are in preparation．

 ### Using the online version
 MATLAB Online allows you to access online resources from your browser and use MATLAB in the same way as the software version.
 While the software version saves and reads data in your computer, the online version saves and reads data in the MATLAB Drive.
 The recommended browser is Google Chrome．